01 of 07

 07 of 07

-Ombak Sunset is a resort on the western coast of Gili Trawangan (a sister resort to our accommodations on the island, Vila Ombak).
-We enjoyed discounted drinks by showing our room keys, and entertained ourselves by posing on the sunset swings in the shallows.
+- Ombak Sunset is a resort on the western coast of Gili Trawangan (a sister resort to Vila Ombak).
+Entertain yourselves by posing on the sunset swings in the shallows.

-The Exile has no resort attached, but its friendly atmosphere and chummy bartenders working from the circular bar make it a popular stop for sunset-viewing nonetheless.
-A yoga class is held intermittently on the field near the bar. location on Google Maps; phone: +62 812-4624-5915; Facebook page.
+- The Exile has no resort attached, but its friendly atmosphere and chummy bartenders working from the circular bar make it a popular stop for sunset-viewing nonetheless.
+A yoga class is held intermittently on the field near the bar.